polkadot-developers/knowledgebase/current/advanced/codec.md

 - `0x01` if it is the `false` value.
 - `0x02` if it is the `true` value.

+### Results

+Results indicate whether certain operations were successful or unsuccessful.
+Each variant can contain additional data, such as a resulting value or an error message.

+- `0x00` if the operation was successful, followed by the encoded value.
+- `0x01` if the operation was unsuccessful, followed by the encoded value.

 ### Vectors (lists, series, sets)

 A collection of same-typed values is encoded, prefixed with a _compact_ encoding of the number of